I make things that encourage and facilitate creativity, courage, thoughtfulness and glee.

 Since then I have written and illustrated several picture books and a graphic novel, and made a number of other things.

-I sometimes design games and run them at festivals, most of them are based on natural systems and involve a lot of cardboard and/or running around.
+I sometimes design games and interactive installations for festivals, most of them based on natural systems.

 I give lectures, workshops and drawing demonstrations, and am associate lecturer on the Illustration BA of Plymouth Uni,

-I like to write ghost stories, and when I’ve got time to spare I’m working on an epic adventure series, with maps and languages and all that.
+I like to write ghost stories, and when I’ve got time to spare I’m working on an epic adventure series, drawing maps and inventing languages.

-I mostly write on the sofa in the morning, with an extra strong cup of coffee, then I get up and draw during the rest of the day when I’m not out of doors looking at stuff or at some festival covering everyone in cardboard.
+I mostly write on the sofa in the morning, with an extra strong cup of coffee, then I get up and draw during the rest of the day when I’m not out of doors researching or at some festival covering everyone in cardboard.